The SPROG family of DCC devices

 SPROG II can set all the sound options in the sound decoders by setting CVs, but not replace the sounds themselves.

-Will SPROG II work with Broadway Ltd sound equipped locos?
+Will SPROG work with Broadway Ltd sound equipped locos?

 The short answer is yes, but the full answer can be a little longer.
-These locos are notorious for the inrush current when they are powered up.
-SPROG II firmware has been updated to cope with this, so long as the power supply is of sufficient capacity.
+These earlier series locos were notorious for the inrush current when they are powered up.
+The latest models are no problem.
+SPROG firmware has been updated to cope with this, so long as the power supply is of sufficient capacity.
 Our standard 1.25A supply has been successfully used on most locomotives.
-If you see problems, you may see improvement if you include a low value current limit resistor fitted in one of the programming track leads.
+If you see problems, you may see improvement if you include a low value current limit resistor (10 ohms is good) fitted in one of the programming track leads.
 Also see below for more news in the new firmware versions.

-Firmware version 2.2 and later now supports Blueline decoders by enabling a special mode.
+SPROG II firmware version 2.2 and later supports Blueline decoders by enabling a special mode.
 Select the menu item SPROG>Console, and set the BlueLine checkbox.
 Click Save and close the Console window, and program your Blueline decoder!

 Clear the checkbox for other decoders, as Blueline mode may be slower on other types.

-Firmware 2.5 now fully supports CV programming and readback for both v6 and v7 QSI decoders, including steam.
+SPROG II firmware 2.5 and later, and all SPROG IIv3, IIv4 and SPROG 3 fully support CV programming and readback for both v6 and v7 and later QSI decoders, including steam.
 There is one occasional problem, due to a characteristic of the decoder; CV1 in v6 decoders does not always read.

 What about other sound decoders?

-No problems reported!
-We have tested many makes and have been successful in programming all necessary CV values with SPROG II.
-If you are having trouble using your SPROG II with a sound decoder, contact us with the SPROG firmware version (SPROG>Console menu item, and read the large window for "SPROG II USB Ver x.x" text), and DecoderPro version (on the opening screen - current version is 2.14 or later), and we will help you to solve the problems.
+Few problems reported!
+We have tested many makes and have been successful in programming all necessary CV values with SPROG II or 3.
+If you are having trouble using your SPROG with a sound decoder, contact us with the decoder details, SPROG firmware version (SPROG>Console menu item, and read the large window for "SPROG II USB Ver x.x" text), and DecoderPro version (on the opening screen or Help>About menu - current version is 3.10 or later), and we will help you to solve the problems.

 Specific Decoder Problems